“Quiet people have the loudest minds.”- Stephen Hawking

 - Social media and web surfing

-Naturally, such distractions can make it difficult for you to maintain a daily productive work routine.
+Naturally, such distractions waste time and make it difficult to maintain a productive job routine.

-It’s this laser-focused ability that makes them desirable for work from home opportunities some of the best jobs for introverts.
+It’s this laser-focused ability that makes work from home opportunities some of the best jobs for introverts.

 6. Introverts are Confident